Helping to create a more collaborative, integrated system to support improved safety and wellbeing outcomes for all Victorians.

 For more information on the sharing schemes, see the Information sharing page or the Information sharing schemes and the MARAM framework page on the Vic.Gov website.

 This training will support practitioners to understand their responsibilities under this important new reform, including what it means for their day-to-day practice.
+These packages will be available in the first half of 2021.

 Government has funded the Domestic Violence Resource Centre Victoria (DVRCV) to provide a number of targeted training packages: